 Although I am put together now, I aged out of foster care a mess and have overcome a lot.
 There was a whole, I would say, five to ten years of my life where there was a lot of trial and error, there were some successes and failures.
 After all of that, I have come to realize that every child needs a place to call home.
 For a long time I rejected having a family because I was so angry.
 You know, hate is a strong word, but I hated the word family, because there was nothing good about it to me.
 As I got older, though, I realized that I didn’t really hate families, I hated that I never had a family, and I hated that I had this deep need to be totally independent because of all that I had been through.
 What I didn’t realize until I got older is that family not only keeps you from being alone, it provides the support you need to be truly independent, too.
 You can have both within a safe family.

-Read the book to learn how Schylar got his family
+Read the book - dive into inspiring messages and find out how Schylar got his family.

-We thank Lisa both for writing the book and for generously sharing proceeds with Family & Youth Initiative,
+We thank Lisa for generously giving all profits from the book to Family & Youth Initiative.